-FTTX Solutions By Hongyou
+FTTX Solutions by YOPTIC

 Fiber to the x (FTTX) is a generic term for any broadband network architecture using optical fiber to provide all or part of the local loop used for last mile telecommunications.The telecommunications industry differentiates between several distinct FTTX configurations.
 The terms in most widespread use today are: